ctavolazzi/code-conductor/DEVLOG.md

 - Created run_work_effort_manager.py script to instantiate and run the manager
 - Implemented file system monitoring and events system in the manager
 - Completed core functionality for the WorkEffortManager
-- Added validation to check for both work_efforts and .AI-Setup folders
+- Added validation to check for both _AI-Setup folders
 - Modified the manager to only create work efforts if both required folders exist
 - Updated sample script to demonstrate folder validation and work effort creation
 - Added comprehensive JSON handling capabilities to the WorkEffortManager